durrantlab/autogrow4/tutorial/tutorial.md

     MacOS requires the additional installation of the coreutils package, available through Homebrew, which provides the gtimeout binary.
 In contrast, most Linux environments have the equivalent timeout binary installed.

     For MacOS users please install GNU Tools (aka coreutils) for Bash.
 This is required for using Timeout functions in Bash.
-        This can be done by running: sudo brew install coreutils
+        This can be done using the package manager homebrew by running: sudo brew install coreutils

-### Python Installation:(Required)
+### Python Installation: (Required)
-    AutoGrow is primarily written in python.
-To run Autogrow a python interpreter and bash are required.
+    AutoGrow4 is primarily written in python.
+To run AutoGrow4 a python interpreter and bash are required.

     A modern version of python can be installed using conda: https://docs.conda.io/projects/conda/en/latest/user-guide/install/
         or obtained at: [http://www.python.org/getit/](http://www.python.org/getit/).

-    AutoGrow has been tested with python 2.7, 3.6, and 3.7 -future support and updates will be using 3.7
+    AutoGrow4 has been tested with python 2.7, 3.6, and 3.7
+        -future support and updates will be using 3.7

     We recommend using the most current version of python available.
 3.7 or newer.